YoannHumeau/FoodCounter/README.md

 - Builing project
 - Run unit tests
 - Run locally the API
 - Run functional tests with Postman
 - Count the lines of codes written (useless but essential ^^ )

+Coming steps are :
+- CI Check code covered by unit tests
+- CI Analyse quality code (SonarQube)
+- CD Deployment of API (from branches to environement "dev", "preprod" and "prod")
+- FrontEnd developement (React or Blazor)
+- Functionnal tests (Selenium)
+- CD Deployment of FrontEnd (from branches to environement "dev", "preprod" and "prod")
+- Doxygen documentation generation